What is laser hair removal best for?

 5. Swelling may occur immediately after treatment, especially on the face.
 This is temporary and not harmful.

 6. Fragile skin.
 Skin that has been treated should be cared for gently for several days.
 It should not be rubbed.

 7. Bruising is rare.
 It will generally clear up within 4-10 days.

 See Dr. Irwin’s Guide on Unwanted Hair.

 Next, learn about Dr. Irwin’s Personal Skin Care Regimen.

 See Dr. Irwin’s expert answers to other reader’s questions on laser hair removal:

 How do I get rid of razor bumps and ingrown hair on my legs?

-Laser hair removal- when is it a good option?
+Laser treatments for hair removal- when is it a good option?

 What is the best way to permanently remove facial hair, especially along the lip line?